-The tendency of scientists to move is frequently influenced by geographical boundaries.
-For example, given the same geographical distance, the likelihood of domestic movements is higher than that of cross-border movements.
-Thus, a comprehensive understanding of scientific mobility patterns at various scales and the effects of geographical hierarchical scales on such mobility is crucial.
-This understanding bears significant implications for scientists’ career development, cross-regional knowledge circulation, and policy development, among other areas.
+Scientists’ movement tendencies are often constrained by geographical boundaries.
+Intuitively, given the same geographical distance, the likelihood of domestic movements is higher than that of cross-border movements.
+Consequently, comprehensive understanding of scientific mobility at various scales, and the effects of geographical hierarchical scales on such mobility, are imperative.
+Insights drawn from this understanding have substantial implications for career trajectories, the circulation of knowledge across regions, and evidence-based policy development.